HoangHeheAdu/Maximum-subarray-sum-3-in-marisaoj/README.md

 Similarly, to find the maximum of M, we need to find the minimum value of this (S_{k - 1} - B), which can be found when the value of B is maximized

-Check max-sub-sum-3-ver2.cpp to see the answer.
+Check _max-sub-sum-3-ver2.cpp_ to see the answer.

-A little optimization, check max-sub-sum-3-ver3.cpp
+A little optimization for memory, check _max-sub-sum-3-ver3.cpp_

-Continue optimizing, check max-sub-sum-3-ver4.cpp
+Continue optimizing, check _max-sub-sum-3-ver4.cpp_